 adb pull /sdcard/file C:\file It is a reversal of the push command which fetches the file from the SD card of the Android device and places it in the system’s C drive.

-Keep in mind that whenever, the Android device restarts, a user may have to physically connect the device again to the system with a USB cable to re-initiate the ADB Wireless.
+Keep in mind that whenever the Android device restarts, a user may have to physically reconnect the device to the system with a USB cable to re-initiate the ADB Wireless.

-In this modern era, using a USB connection or Bluetooth looks a bit old-fashioned and time taking for many users.
-Here, using a Wi-Fi or wireless sync is a good choice.
+In this modern era, using a USB connection or Bluetooth may seem old-fashioned and time-consuming for many users.
+Instead, utilizing Wi-Fi or wireless sync is a good choice.

-- Firstly, enable sharing on the Windows PC and enable SMB protocols (at your own risk as these protocols make your system, network, and data vulnerable).
+- Firstly, enable sharing on the Windows PC and activate SMB protocols (at your own risk, as these protocols make your system, network, and data vulnerable).